AlayaNetwork/alaya-devdocs/website/docs/Alaya_Account.md

 > Note: The Samurai wallet has been updated recently.
 If you have installed the Samurai wallet before, delete it and reinstall it (remember to back up the wallet private key).

 **Installing Samurai Wallet**: This article uses Google Chrome as an example to explain how to install Samurai.
 Since Samurai does not exist in any app store, it needs to be installed manually.
-First go to [Samurai Chrome 8.1.0](https://github.com/AlayaNetwork/Samurai/releases/download/v8.1.0/samurai-chrome-8.1.0.zip) to download the latest version of the Samurai wallet, and unzip the installation package.
+First go to [Samurai Github](https://github.com/AlayaNetwork/Samurai/releases) to download the latest version of the Samurai wallet, and unzip the installation package.
 Then open Google Chrome, select Settings -> More Tools -> Extensions.

 Then open the developer mode -> load the unzipped extension -> select the folder just unzipped, as shown in the figure below: